Charles E. Schmidt College of Medicine

 You must be able to meet your costs with any grants and/or scholarships you may have, in combination with the Federal Student Loan programs and any assets you have available for these costs.
 Please be aware that if you are not able to use the Graduate PLUS Loan program due to your credit history, you will have to identify other funding sources to meet your costs, as College of Medicine scholarships are not used for this purpose.
-If you have adverse credit, you want to take steps to address that matter before you start medical school.
+If you have adverse credit, you will want to take steps to address that matter before you start medical school.

 Every fourth-year student with any educational debt will be required to schedule an appointment with the Office of Medical Student Financial Aid to review debt management strategies prior to graduation.